unaihuete-org/AzureTecnun-IoT-1/Hands-on lab/LAB- Predictive Maintenance for remote field devices.md

 7. Returning to the Azure Portal, in the **Fabrikam_Oil** resource group, open the **pumpfunctions** function app and observe that our function that we created in Visual Studio Code has been deployed.

    ![The Azure Portal Function Application overview window is displayed with the pumpfunctions application expanded.
 The functions node is also expanded and the function named PumpFailurePrediction is highlighted.](media/azurefunctiondeployed.png "Functions node is expanded")

+## Take a screenshot
+Save a screenshot showing the received email.
+Upload it to ADI with name: IOT-Day2-Ex7-YOURNAME

 # OPTIONAL (done by Unai)

 ## Exercise : Use Azure Databricks and Azure Machine Learning service to train and deploy predictive model

 Duration: 45 minutes